Interactive Final Walkthrough Checklist

 How Sellers Can Prepare for a Final Walk Through

 I know when we move we have to line up a few things.
-We have to make sure we are closing on our new house, that we have the truck rented, that we have recruited helpers, and that we have a baby sitter all lined up.
+Notably, we have to make sure that we have the moving truck rented, that we have recruited helpers, and that we have a baby sitter all lined up.

-Worst-case scenario is that the buyers find something wrong, closing is delayed, and all your reservations and appointments are ruined.
+In the event that the buyers find something wrong, then closing is delayed, and all your reservations and appointments are ruined.

 The Bottom Line

 The final walk through, although not technically an official inspection, is your last visit to the property before closing, and the last opportunity before closing day to make sure the home is up to par.
-A productive and successful final walkthrough is the last step in your real estate transaction.
+Likewise, a productive and successful final walkthrough is the last step in your real estate transaction.
+That is why we created this interactive final walkthrough checklist.
 Do not get to the closing table without doing it.